tillbiskup/aspecd/docs/roadmap.rst

 A few ideas how to develop the project further, currently a list as a reminder for the main developers themselves, in no particular order, though with a tendency to list more important aspects first:

-For version 0.10
+For version 0.11
 ================

 * Plotting

+  * Plot annotations

-  * Text annotations
+    * Text annotations with additional lines/arrows
+    * additional types of annotations, *e.g.* ``axvspan``, ``axhspan``, symbols

+* Example recipes

+  * A series of example recipes, starting with models for generating artificial data.
+  * Show-off of different plotters and the possibilities there.

 For next releases